Tax Benefits from Charitable Gifts

 Donors will receive a deduction based on the remainder value that will come to NC State or other charities at the conclusion of the life interest of the beneficiaries.
 The calculation of the deduction is based on the ages of the beneficiaries, the rate of income to be paid, the fair market value of the gift and the federal discount rate in effect for the month the gift is made or either two of the previous months.

 Taxpayers are limited as to the amount of charitable deduction that may be used each tax year.
-The charitable income tax deduction for gifts of cash to NC State or other public charities may be used to offset up to 50% of the donor’s adjusted gross income for the year of the gift.
-This limit also applies to those instances when a donor either chooses or must deduct the cost basis of an asset.
+The charitable income tax deduction for cash gifts to NC State or other public charities may be used to offset up to 50% of the donor’s adjusted gross income for the year of the gift.
+This limit also applies to those instances when a donor either chooses or must deduct an asset’s cost basis.
 For gifts of appreciated property held for more than one year, the deduction may be used to offset up to 30% of the donor’s adjusted gross income for the year.
 Any excess deduction that may not be utilized in the year in which the gift is made may be carried forward for up to five additional tax years.
 The donor must use the deduction up as quickly as possible and may not “pick and choose” which years to use it.

 For more information on making an outright or planned gift and the benefits that might be available to you and your family, please contact the CALS Foundations and Development Office at email@example.com.